-Note - Known "safe" IP Addresses (dorms, corporations etc.) should be maintained in a whitelist and be allowed through.
+Note - Known "safe" IP Addresses (dorms, corporations etc.) should be maintained in a inclusion-list and be allowed through.
 These likely need to be re-validated frequently (say every 30/90 days) since IP addresses may not be static.

-Note - The members of the Podcast Technical Working Group also suggested that we should start a project to share a whitelist of "safe" IP addresses that represent dorms/corporations and other known NAT situations.
-Similarly, we likely need a blacklist of known bad IP ranges.
+Note - The members of the Podcast Technical Working Group also suggested that we should start a project to share an inclusion-list of "safe" IP addresses that represent dorms/corporations and other known NAT situations.
+Similarly, we likely need an exclusion-list of known bad IP ranges.
 We will look into these after publication of this document.
+These lists should not be public and only accessible to members so as to prevent the bad players from adapting quickly based on that information.
+We are not developing these lists right now, and leaving it to the measurement platforms to manage them themselves.
+We might pursue these efforts in the future if there is sufficient interest.